 16. Mode of renewal

-The registration of a bill of sale shall be renewed by filing in the office of the Registrar an affidavit stating the residence and description of the grantor, and, in case of a bill of sale, by way of security the amount due thereon.
+The registration of a bill of sale shall be renewed by filing in the office of the registrar an affidavit stating the residence and description of the grantor, and, in case of a bill of sale, by way of security the amount due thereon.

 16A.
-Affidavit under section 16 may be made by attorney
+Affidavit under s.
+16 may be made by attorney etc.

 Any affidavit of renewal of a duly registered bill of sale to be filed in pursuance of section 16 may be made by any attorney under power of the person or of one of the persons entitled to the money secured by the bill of sale to which such affidavit or renewal relates, or by any person able to depose of his own knowledge as to the amount owing on the security of such bill of sale.